2016-17 Center for Law and Biomedical Sciences Fellows

-Vik is currently a second year law student (part-time) at the University of Utah S.J.
+Vik is currently a third year law student (part-time) at the University of Utah S.J.
 Quinney College of Law, and a Team Lead at the University of Utah Health Care Enterprise Data Warehouse.
-He received his Ph.D. in Biomedical Informatics and an M.S. in Bioengineering from the University of Utah.
+He is also an Adjunct Assistant Professor in the Dept. of Population Health Sciences at the School of Medicine, and in the College of Nursing.
+Vik received his Ph.D. in Biomedical Informatics and an M.S. in Bioengineering from the University of Utah.
 Prior to attending the U., he attended the University of Mumbai, where he received an M.Sc. in Biotechnology, and a B.Sc. in Botany and Biotechnology.
 Vik is interested in studying law and policy related to electronic healthcare data for primary use (clinical care) and secondary use (research, reporting, etc.), identifying deficiencies and developing recommendations.